The latest census figures show that the poverty rate in Howard, the state's wealthiest county, is on the decline.

 "We have enough people on the list to go another three years," said Sam Tucker, Section 8 coordinator in the county's housing office.

 "Our requests for shelter continue to be high.
-That's why we started a cold-weather shelter last winter," said Andrea Ingram, Grassroots director.
-Requests for shelter totaled 2,747 in the year ending June 30, 2002, and increased to 3,266 by June 30 this year.
+That's why we started a cold weather shelter last winter," said Andrea Ingram, Grassroots director.